 Gheimeh’s flavor is determined by its ingredients.
 For example, beef is sometimes swapped with lamb, altering the taste of the stew.
 The use of saffron also gives the dish a distinct flavor.

-This tasty stew is frequently served as part of the main course.
-It’s best served hot, and it goes well with various side dishes and drinks.
+This tasty stew is frequently a part of the main course.
+It’s best when served hot and goes well with various side dishes and drinks.
 This dish is also available on the street during Muharram to those in need.

 In the mood for something earthy and aromatic?
 Then grab a bowl of Ghormeh Sabzi and enjoy!
 Ghormeh Sabzi, also known as Khoresht Sabzi, is an extremely popular Iranian herb stew with a 5,000-year history.